cyndis/qmlrs/README.md

 - Qml code can invoke Rust functions

 ..with certain limitations.
 This is currently still proof-of-concept level code; the interfaces could probably use some improvement.
+Method parameters in either direction are also not supported.
 The library should be safe (as in not `unsafe`) to use, but no promises.

 ## Requirements